-Firm purchase commitments for capital projects in process at March 31, 2020 totaled \$.5 million.
+Firm purchase commitments for capital projects in process at June 30, 2020 totaled \$.4 million.
 CompX's 2020 capital investments are limited to those expenditures required to meet our expected customer demand and those required to properly maintain our facilities and technology infrastructure.
+It is possible CompX will curtail or eliminate planned capital projects based on market conditions.